equinor/radix-cicd-canary/README.md

 ![pic](diagrams/radix-cicd-canary.png)

-Currently, there is one scenario (or suite) implemented called `happypath`, with several tests listed as follows.
+Currently, there are two scenarios (or suites) implemented, named `Happy path` and `NSP`.

+The `Happy path` suite contains the following tests.
 1. Register application
 2. Register application with no deploy key
 3. List applications